bocadilloproject/bocadillo/docs/guides/agnostic/asgi-middleware.md

 ```

 ::: tip
-Extra keyword arguments passed to `.add_asgi_middleware()` are forwareded to the middleware class when it is instanciated.
+Extra keyword arguments passed to `.add_asgi_middleware()` are forwarded to the middleware class when it is instanciated.
 :::

 ## Built-in ASGI middleware